pridiltal/ctv-AnomalyDetection/README.md

   in ensembles of probability density functions using functional boxplots.
 The `deboinr()` function orders the functions by distance and flags outliers based on a user-defined interquartile range.
+- The [mrct](../packages/mrct/index.html) package detects outliers in functional data using the Minimum Regularized Covariance Trace (MRCT) estimator.

 **Visualization of Anomalies**